About

 Convenor

-Helen is based in Brisbane and has worked overseas and throughout QLD in primary, secondary and tertiary education libraries.
+Helen is based in Rockhampton and has worked overseas and throughout QLD in primary, secondary and tertiary education libraries.
 Her research is grounded in how students use information to learn and she champions Citizen Science Corners in school libraries.

 Rosie Maher